eswarganesan/Security-Attack-and-prevention-on-Web-Application/README.md

 - All features are protected from SQL Injection using PHP prepared statements
 - XSS protection (see video for how to impliment when adding your own pages with untrusted data on them)
 - All passwords are hashed so that even with access to the database attackers could not obtain users passwords (passwords are hashed and salted)

-...
-Possibly more that I did not think of at the time of writing this

-***Some features may not have been implemented yet***

 ### Hot to use
 1. Download and install either MAMP/XAMPP (alternatively individually download php, mysql, and an apache server if you know what you are doing)